 Imagine you are a child moving from home to home till one day you are sitting on the bank of the levee in a homeless encampment.
 There are strangers coming by with masks to check on you, talking about a scary illness and how important it is for us to wash our hands.
 You are so thankful to have mom and dad with you, but even at your young age of 5 you know that dad ‘s seizure’s and mom’s disability makes it really hard to get handwashing water, drinking water, and sometimes food.

-Here at the CAPC, we talk about the importance of TRUST.
+We talk about the importance of TRUST.
 And here we encountered a family scared of having their babies taken away because they are homeless, a child who is scared and worried about water and food.
 Little Tina touched our hearts every day we came to visit.
 Her overwhelming excitement for the necessities that CAPC staffer, Stephanie would bring – simple things like a toothbrush, a fun facemask, socks, made us all smile.

 The one-week journey for Tina’s family from homeless to housing was an extremely fast and extensive process.
 While Visionary Homes worked steadily to get the duplex move in ready, the CAPC worked with the family and our community partners to ensure all required documentation was in order.
 The task then turned to furnishing the duplex.
 Thanks to First Baptist Church Safe Family’s network, with one email, we were able to secure many of the household items.
 Furniture was donated by 209 Furniture and Love’s Treasures.
 Toiletries and personal hygiene items were purchased with donations from United Way.
 This was truly a demonstration of a community working together.

-But the most powerful story was Tina walking into her new home for the first time.
 Stephanie and her co-workers had to swallow their tears as they heard Tina excitedly exclaim “We have beds!
 We have beds!” when she entered the room.
 She was reacting to fresh linens and pillows meticulously laid on the floor because the ordered beds were late to arrive.
 Yet our little Tina was so thankful.

 COVID has hit this community very hard, and we are finding families with kids, like Tina and her 3 siblings – families that would have never been on the street.
 The families in the HOME program just need a helping hand to get through unexpected barriers and financial crisis to better position themself for success.